Puducherry Legislative Assembly: Merger and formation of Union Territory

 The French government transferred the four enclaves to the Indian Union under a de facto treaty on 1 November 1954.
 Later the territory was merged with India on 16 August 1962.

 On 10 May 1963, the Indian Parliament enacted the Government of Union Territories Act, 1963 that came into force on 1 July 1963.
 This introduced the same pattern of government that prevailed in the rest of the country, but subject to certain limitations.
 Under Article 239 of the Indian Constitution, the President of India appoints an Administrator LG with such designation as he may specify to head the administration of the territory.
 The President also appoints the Chief Minister.
 The President, on the advice of the Chief Minister, appoints the other Ministers.
 The Union Territories Act, 1963 limits the number of elected members of the assembly to 30 and allows the central government to appoint not more than 3 nominated MLAs.
 The same act ensures that seats are reserved for Scheduled Castes in the legislative assembly.

 The Representative Assembly was converted into the Legislative Assembly of Pondicherry on 1 July 1963 as per Section 54(3) of The Union Territories Act, 1963 and its members were deemed to have been elected to the Assembly.
 Thus, the First Legislative Assembly was formed without an election.
 Elections for the assembly have been held since 1964.

-Nominated MLAs

-Very few state/U.T. legislative assemblies have nominated MLAs and their voting powers are limited with Puducherry being the only exception.
-In 2021, the Supreme Court of India has clarified two important aspects related to the nominated MLAs..
-The first one is about their nomination.
-The court held that as per the 1963 act the central government is empowered to nominate the MLAs even without consulting the Government of Puducherry.
-The second one is about the power of vote of the nominated MLAs.
-The court also held that the nominated MLAs enjoys voting powers at par with elected MLAs as the 1963 law per se did not differentiate between the nominated MLAs from the elected ones.